 Points paid when you take out a loan or mortgage result in original issue discount (OID).
 In general, the points (OID) are deductible as interest unless they must be capitalized.
 How you figure the amount of points (OID) you can deduct each year depends on whether or not your total OID, including the OID resulting from the points, is insignificant or de minimis.
-If the OID is not de minimis, you must use the constant-vield method to figure how much you can deduct.
+If the OID is not de minimis, you must use the constant-yield method to figure how much you can deduct.

 De minimis OID.
-In general, the OID is de minimis if it is less than one-fourth of 1% (.0025) of the stated redemption price at maturity (generally, the principal amount of the loan) multiplied by the number of full years from the date of original issue to maturity (the term of the loan).
+The OID is de minimis if it is less than one-fourth of 1% (.0025) of the stated redemption price at maturity multiplied by the number of full years from the date of original issue to maturity (the term of the loan).